khash021/PasswordGenerator/README.md

 # PasswordGenerator
-Simple fun app for generating random password using user defined citeria
+Simple fun app for generating random password using user defined citeria ( such as length, upper case, lowercase, numbers, and symbols)